This Is Kylie Jenner's Best Parenting Advice

 Such is the case with Kylie Jenner, the youngest Kardashian-Jenner, who turns 22 this weekend, and has a one-year-old, Stormi.
 Although Kylie kept her pregnancy entirely under wraps, she's been outspoken about her parenting journey and becoming a mom since giving birth.

-In honor of Kylie's birthday tomorrow, here's the best parenting, pregnancy, and mom advice that she's given throughout the years:
+In honour of Kylie's birthday tomorrow, here's the best parenting, pregnancy, and mom advice that she's given throughout the years:

 Advertisement